catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 Orchestration service
 =====================

-The orchestration service allows you to upload a template defining an application's infrastructure stack.
-The orchestration service will then work to deploy infrastructure that matches the definition in the template.
+The orchestration service allows you to use a template that defines an application's infrastructure 'stack' to deploy resourcse on the cloud that match the definition of your template.
 Interestingly, you don't need to tell the orchestration service how to achieve your definition.
 Instead, the orchestration service will intelligently determine the actions it needs to take to make the stack match your definition.